incognitochain/go-incognito-sdk-v2/tutorials/docs/staking/node.md

 GetMiningInfo | Get the staking information of a node | Validator node GetSyncStats | Get the statistics of data-synchronizing status of a node | Validator node

-All of these functions are implemented in this [file](../../../incclient/staking_utils.go).
+We implemented these functions in this [file](../../../incclient/staking_utils.go).
 Next, we give an example of each function.

 ## List rewards
 It's easy to list all the current staking rewards by calling the function `ListReward`.